Dane Elkins: 2014

 At the 2014 Wilson Junior Olympics (indoor racquetball) in Denver, Colorado, Elkins won the gold medal in 14-and-under boys doubles with partner Ricardo Diaz.
 He also won the gold medal for 14-and-under mixed doubles with partner Atossa Rejaei.

 Elkins made the 2014 USA Junior National Team (indoor racquetball) and played at the World Championships in Cali, Colombia, representing Team USA in October 2014.
 The USA Jr. National Team finished third overall, receiving a bronze medal.
 Elkins and partner Ricky Diaz, at the 2014 World Jr. Championships, lost in the quarterfinals in doubles (in a tiebreaker) to the team that silver-medaled.

-In 2014, at the 47th annual USA Racquetball National Singles Championship (indoor) in Fullerton, California, Elkins won the gold medal in the boy's 14-and-under and boys 18-and-under (as a 14-year-old).
+In 2014, at the 47th annual USA Racquetball National Singles Championship (indoor) in Fullerton, California, Elkins won the gold medal in the boys' 14-and-under and boys 18-and-under (as a 14-year-old).
 In July 2014 and August 2016, Elkins again attended the USOC Olympic Training Camp.

 Elkins won his first professional match in 2014 in Fresno, California, at age 15; he has now played several top 20 professional players and has placed in the finals, semifinals, and quarterfinals at several IRT pro racquetball tour events.

 2015

 Since 2015, Elkins has served as a junior board member for the California-Nevada State Racquetball Association (CNRA).
 He and several local southern California players have raised several thousand dollars in CNRA fundraisers for Jr. Olympics and World Championships.
-Elkins is the founding member and original president (he now shares that title with high school doubles’ partner Jared Anwar) of the Palisades Charter High School Racquetball Team that represented California at the 2014, 2015, 2016, and 2017 USA National High School Championship held in Oregon (2014 and 2016) and Missouri (2015 and 2017).
+Elkins is the founding member and original president (he now shares that title with high school doubles' partner Jared Anwar) of the Palisades Charter High School Racquetball Team that represented California at the 2014, 2015, 2016, and 2017 USA National High School Championship held in Oregon (2014 and 2016) and Missouri (2015 and 2017).